filobot/docs-rewrite/home.md

 # Welcome to the Filo Wiki!

 In this Wiki you'll find all the resources and documentation necessary to learn how to configure Filo and how it behaves.
-You will also find examples to support the documentation and some topics of interest that document curiosities or extra information.
+You'll also find examples to support the documentation and some topics of interest that document curiosities or extra information.

 This Wiki is under constant development and its content may change without notice.
 If you want to make a contribution, **[contact us]({{LINKS_MAIN}}/discord)**.